How to Design an Invoice | Step-By-Step Guide to Professional Invoices

 - When they need to make the payment by

 Everything else you include in the design of your invoice is secondary.
 You may want to treat those three pieces of information in a consistent way, so that they appear cohesive while standing apart from everything else.
 You can do that by using a consistent font color that contrasts with the background color and by making those elements bolder and larger than everything else on the page.
+You can find more examples of invoice templates here.

 What Does a Professional Invoice Look Like?